 In 2021, the Department hired two Foster Recruitment and Retention Specialists to work with the families and contracted agencies to improve communication and outcomes.
 One of the two Specialists is focusing on assisting families who are going through the licensure process as well as those who are licensed and have children in their homes.
 The other Specialist is focused on active contract management and partnership with the contracted Foster and Adoption Support agencies.
 They are able to provide individualized assistance for a multitude of situations, and ensure improved customer service.
-Both Foster Recruitment and Retention Specialists have begun working with the Foster Home Licensing Team Leads to provide updated data directly to contracted agencies during Site Visits.
-Specifically, they are providing information on the agency's responses to Secret Shopper calls, completion of the Family Support Plan document, updated recruitment campaigns, caregiver use of the DCS Warmline, and the above Net New
+Both Foster Recruitment and Retention Specialists work with the Foster Home Licensing Team Leads to provide updated data directly to contracted agencies during Site Visits.
+Specifically, they are providing information on the agency's responses to Secret

-Foster Home chart.
+Shopper calls, completion of the Family Support Plan document, updated recruitment campaigns, caregiver use of the DCS Warmline, and the above Net New Foster Home chart.
 This information is also provided in the Quarterly Provider Summary Report, so that it can be tracked and improved upon.
 The information is also consolidated to show the performance of the system as a whole and presented to all agencies at the provider meetings.

-Additionally, the Department has restructured the Foster Supports Section to join the Recruitment team and the Foster Home Licensing team.
-Together, these teams have begun to collaborate and learn together to have a better understanding of the needs of caregivers throughout their foster journey.
+Additionally, the Department restructured the Foster Supports Section to join the Recruitment team and the Foster Home Licensing team.
+Together, these teams collaborate and learn together to have a better understanding of the needs of caregivers throughout their foster journey.
 Having these two areas of the Department combined supports the ongoing efforts for the operational work that goes into licensing families while also ensuring their needs are supported to continue caring for children.
+In the spirit of expediting kinship families to licensure and providing supports for the success of kinship placements, Kinship Support Specialists to support the new KSS contracted providers will be joining the Foster Supports Section and also partnering with the Foster Home Licensing team and the Recruitment team.